 Formerly the town of Haynes, Arizona, the Gold King Mine is part museum, part mining camp.
 A $5 admission gets you into the site, which also includes a display of vintage cars, trucks and abandoned mining equipment.
 Self-guided tours take you through exhibits such as a 1914 sawmill, a mineshaft and an array of old buildings that once served as the dentist's office, school, and garage.
 Kids are welcome, and families can take part in a blacksmithing demonstration or try their hand at gold and gem panning.

-Gold King Mine may not be haunted, but ghost seekers can take their chances with a night at the Jerome Grand Hotel, just 45 minutes west of Sedona.
-The hotel began life in 1927 as the town’s hospital, and two different psychics claimed to have felt the ghost of the “head nurse” lingering about.
-(Rates: $165/standard room - $525/grand suite)
+Stay: Gold King Mine may not be haunted, but ghost seekers can take their chances with a night at the Jerome Grand Hotel, just 45 minutes west of Sedona.
+The hotel began life in 1927 as the town's hospital, and two different psychics claimed to have felt the ghost of the "head nurse" lingering about.

 Chloride (23 miles NW of Kingman and Route 66)

-Get the full roadside hotel experience at Shep Miner’s Inn, a historic 1800 adobe inn originally designed for passengers on the Butterfield Stage Line.
-Furnishings are sparse, but guests compliment the inn’s charm, comfort, friendly staff and hearty meals provided by the attached restaurant, Yesterday’s.
-(Rates: $118 - $158)
+Stay: Get the full roadside hotel experience at Shep Miner's Inn, a historic 1800 adobe inn originally designed for passengers on the Butterfield Stage Line.
+Furnishings are sparse, but guests compliment the inn's charm, comfort, friendly staff and hearty meals provided by the attached restaurant, Yesterday's.